Skip to main content

 Compare our online and on campus costs.
 You'll find we are one of the most affordable social work schools in the Midwest.
 Our online students pay the same affordable tuition rate regardless of their legal residency.

-UND is committed to assisting students in funding their education, providing over $105 million in financial aid annually.
-A range of financial aid options offered by UND, including scholarships (merit-based), grants (need-based), and loans, help students alleviate college costs.
+UND is committed to assisting students in funding their education, providing over $107 million in financial aid annually.
+A range of financial aid options offered by UND, including scholarships (merit-based), grants (need-based) and loans, help students alleviate college costs.

-The online M.S.W. program coursework is completed remotely through digital platforms, allowing for greater scheduling flexibility.
+The online M.S.W. program coursework is completed remotely through digital platforms with synchronous learning, allowing for scheduling flexibility.
 On the other hand, the on campus M.S.W. program involves attending classes in person at the university campus, providing a more traditional experience and opportunities to have real interactions.
 Besides such small differences, the transcript and diploma offered by UND are the same for online and on campus students.

 The duration for completing the UND’s M.S.W. degree ranges from 1 to 3 years based on enrollment.
-Full-time students attending the M.S.W. program on campus can complete it in as few as three semesters, while the time it takes part-time students is longer.
+Full-time students can complete it in as few as three semesters, while the time it takes part-time students is longer.

-Please be aware there may be different application deadlines for international students.
+Please be aware that there may be different application deadlines for international students.

 Yes, international students are eligible for the online M.S.W. program provided by UND.
 To apply, they must complete the application, submit required documents, including transcripts and English proficiency scores, and fulfill immunization and TB screening requirements.